-Here Comes Everyone (HCE) is a Coventry-based, quarterly literary magazine of poetry, fiction, articles and artwork.
+Here Comes Everyone (HCE) is a Coventry-based, bi-annual (aiming to become quarterly again soon!) literary magazine of poetry, fiction, articles and artwork.
 We aim to be open and accessible to everyone, from readers to contributors.
 Each issue tackles topical and interesting themes (NHS, Heroes, Colours, Dinosaurs, Brutality etc.) The magazine was founded by Adam Steiner and Gary Sykes-Blythe in 2012 and handed over to Matthew Barton and Raef Boylan in early 2016.
 All four share the goal of creating a magazine that they themselves would want to read.

 HCE is published by Silhouette Press, a not-for-profit publishing social enterprise which aims to create a network of artists, writers and technologists to create new and innovative content, as well as carry out community creative writing projects, with HCE as a platform for their work.